 The Side Effects of the Alkaline Water

-In general, alkaline water is safe for consumption, but there are also negative side effects.
+In general, alkaline water is safe for consumption but has negative side effects.
 Yes, it may be alkalizing the body.
-But there is a chance that with its excessive consumption, it can ruin the natural acids of your stomach, which can kill the good bacteria.
-Moreover, excessive alkalinity in your body can lead to problems in the skin and the gastrointestinal tract.
+But there is a chance that its excessive consumption can ruin the natural acids of your stomach, which can kill the good bacteria.

 How to Make Alkaline Water